 If you would like to discuss your thoughts or situation, please call Ataxia UK on 0207 582 1444 who will set up a connection.

-Phil is also happy to attend any local Support Group meetings to give a presentation and offer support on this subject where he can.
+Once we are out of the lockdown, Phil is delighted to attend any local Support Group meetings to give a presentation and offer assistance on this subject where he can.
 Again, this can be organised by the team at Ataxia UK, so please call the office or email email@example.com.

 Manual and Electric Wheelchairs

 Although not everyone with ataxia uses a wheelchair, many people find it makes life easier.
 Some people can walk short distances or stand for a short period; they may use a wheelchair for the rest of the time.

 Diversity in manual and electric wheelchairs is growing all the time.
 Technological developments mean chairs can be made stronger, faster, and lighter than ever before.
 There are many different types of manual and electric wheelchairs, including sports wheelchairs, standing wheelchairs and transport wheelchairs.

 Factors such as age, need and ability are all important when finding a suitable wheelchair.
 The cost can vary from hundreds to tens of thousands of pounds, depending on what the chair is made of and whether it has been made to measure.